martelman/NoteDx-API-Client/docs/note-generation.md

 1. Request a presigned URL & job ID.
 2. Upload the file.
 3. The job transitions through statuses (`queued`, `transcribing`, `completed`, etc.).
+4. You can select the `output_language` to be different from the `lang`.
+5. You can pass a `custom` object to the template to customize the note.
+This is optional.

 Example: